Dossier · Research Record

 Three published human datasets exist as of 2025, each representing a different route of administration.

-The most methodologically rigorous is the 2025 Lee and Burgess intravenous infusion pilot.[6]
+The most methodologically rigorous is the 2025 Lee and Burgess intravenous infusion pilot [6].
 Two healthy adult volunteers received BPC-157 by one-hour IV infusion — 10 mg on day one, 20 mg on day two.
 Monitoring included comprehensive metabolic panel, thyroid function tests, ECG, vital signs, and plasma concentration sampling throughout.
 No adverse events were observed.
+No clinically meaningful changes were detected in hepatic enzymes, renal function markers, thyroid values, or cardiac parameters.
 Plasma concentrations returned to baseline within 24 hours.
 This is the first published human IV safety dataset for the compound, and it is consistent with the pharmacokinetic profile established in rodents and dogs.

-The Lee and Padgett 2021 intra-articular knee injection study enrolled 17 patients with multiple types of chronic knee pain.[14]
-Of 16 evaluable patients, 14 (87.5%) reported significant pain improvement at 6 to 12 months.
-No adverse events were documented.
-A separate intravesicular instillation study for interstitial cystitis similarly reported no adverse effects.[21]
+The Lee and Padgett 2021 intra-articular knee injection study enrolled 17 patients with multiple types of chronic knee pain [14].
+Of 16 evaluable patients, 14 (87.5%) reported significant pain improvement at 6 to 12 months of follow-up.
+No adverse events were documented in any participant [14].
+A separate intravesicular instillation study for interstitial cystitis similarly reported no adverse effects [21].

-These three studies are pilot-scale — not randomized, not placebo-controlled, and not powered for definitive safety conclusions.
-Every author of every review of this literature makes this explicit.[16][21]
-Zero adverse events across three routes of administration establishes a pattern; it does not constitute clinical-grade safety determination.
+These three studies are pilot-scale.
+They are not randomized, not placebo-controlled, and not powered for definitive safety conclusions.
+Every author of every review of this literature makes this explicit [16][21].
+The human dataset establishes a pattern — zero adverse events across three different routes of administration, short plasma half-life, no accumulation, no organ-marker changes — but it does not constitute the evidence base that clinical-grade safety determination requires.
+That evidence base would require completed randomized placebo-controlled trials, which had not been published as of 2025.

 Limitations and Open Questions